 - Formula 1: All Formula 1 tracks around the world have hundreds of properties around them that are listed online to accommodate racing aficionados.

-- Hiking/trekking: Like skiing, mountain hiking and trekking are extremely popular activities that attract millions every year to mountains around the world.
+- Hiking/trekking: Like skiing, mountain biking and trekking are extremely popular activities that attract millions every year to mountains around the world.

 - Surf/windsurf/kitesurf: You will not believe how many surf spots exist around the world.
 Not only that, but each one has vacation rentals around them that thrive because of water sports enthusiasts.